julienbrg/ato/README.md

 Choose a name, symbol, price (in DAI), and a URI (a JSON file that looks like [this](https://gateway.pinata.cloud/ipfs/QmUPPWFhbD8xQsLfTeytAAHpWof6YVVgrazoLpXm2dgPyf)), then click on 'Proceed'.

-Click on the GET DAI button to be able to buy shares.
+Click on the 'Get DAI' button to be able to buy shares.

 ## Contact

 Feel free to [contact me](https://strat.eth.link/contact.html) if you need anything.